tobybreckon/fire-detection-cnn/README.md

 The superpixel based approach was trained to perform superpixel based fire detection and localization within a given frame as follows:
   * image frame is split into segments using SLIC superpixel segmentation technique.
-  * use a SP-InceptionVx-OnFire convolutional architecture (for _x = 1, 3, 4 for InceptionV1, InceptionV3, InceptionV4_), trained to detect fire in a given superpixel segment, is used on each superpixel.
+  * a SP-InceptionVx-OnFire convolutional architecture (for _x = 1, 3, 4 for InceptionV1, InceptionV3, InceptionV4_), trained to detect fire in a given superpixel segment, is used on each superpixel.
   * at run-time, the selected SP-InceptionVx-OnFire, network is run on every superpixel from the SLIC segmentation output.

 **TODO UPDATE** _Which model should I use ?_ : for the best detection performance (i.e. true positive rate) and throughtput (speed, frames per second) use the FireNet model (example: ```firenet.py```); for a slighly lower false alarm rate (i.e. false positive rate, but only by 1%) but much lower throughtput (speed, frames per second) use the InceptionV1-OnFire model (example: ```inceptionV1OnFire.py```); for localization of the fire within the image use the superpixel InceptionV1-OnFire model (example: ```superpixel-inceptionV1OnFire.py```).
 For full details see paper - [[Dunnings, 2018](https://breckon.org/toby/publications/papers/dunnings18fire.pdf)] **TODO UPDATE**